-Five actions have been filed in the U.S. District Court for the District of Delaware, and two of them have related actions in the Delaware Court of Chancery.
-The plaintiffs in the District Court have asserted federal constitutional violations by the State and are seeking declaratory judgments regarding the State's enforcement powers.
-Four of these actions create no immediate and certain financial exposure to the State, other than the costs of litigation, but could depress the amount of unclaimed property collected in annual filings, voluntary disclosure agreements, and other examinations while the litigation is pending.
-The plaintiff in the fifth action before the District Court is seeking a \$5.6 million refund from an advance payment made per an Audit Compromise Agreement
+Four actions are pending in the U.S. District Court for the District of Delaware, and one of them has a related action in the Delaware Court of Chancery.
+In two actions, plaintiffs in the District Court have asserted federal constitutional violations by the State and are seeking declaratory judgments regarding the State's enforcement powers and payment of claims.
+Three of these actions create no immediate and certain financial exposure to the State, other than the costs of litigation, but could depress the amount of unclaimed property collected in annual filings, voluntary disclosure agreements, and other examinations while the litigation is pending, or increase the State's future claims liability.
+The plaintiff in the fourth action before the District Court is seeking a \$5.6 million refund from an advance payment made per an Audit Compromise Agreement.